 - Averted; the main characters have the same voice actors for speaking and singing.

 - Played awfully straight in all foreign dubbings.

 - Stillborn Franchise: This movie was supposed to be the start of a film franchise.

-- It also was going to be revealed at the end that the armadillo was an angel/spirit sent to help Miguel and Tulio.
-Makes sense when you think about it, considering all the crazy stuff that happens with it around, including pretty much flying through the ball hoop.
+- It was also going to be revealed at the end that the armadillo was an angel/spirit sent to help Miguel and Tulio.
+This makes sense when you think about it, considering all the crazy stuff that happens with it around, including pretty much flying through the ball hoop.